8 tips to select the Right Light bulb socket for your bulbs

 Match the Lamp Holder

 Think Size, Shape, Style, Color.
 Larger lamp bases require larger shades.
 Square bases may look better with a square shade.
-Victorian bases need a Victorian shade, etc. The goal is to match to style, or “mood” of the base.
+Victorian bases need a Victorian shade, etc. The goal is to match the style, or “mood” of the base.

 Light bulb socket Terminology: